Jommeke: Translations

-Apart from some editions for the Netherlands, Jommeke has been translated into French, English, Finnish and Swedish.
-These translations were not commercially successful.
+Apart from some editions for the Netherlands, Jommeke has been translated into English, French and German.

 A German edition was published from 1971 until around 1980 and lasted 32 volumes (the original comics were printed out of order and volumes 27-28 do not exist!) by Gemini Verlag (1-18) and Europress (19-26, 29-34).
 The series title was (Die tollen Abenteuer von) Peter + Alexander, obviously a play of words on Austrian actor and singer Peter Alexander.

 In 2011, German editor stainlessART began republishing the German version of Jommeke, keeping original names and places.
 As of April 2021, 26 titles have been published in this series.

 The series was also published in translation as Jeremy in Indonesia, by children's book publisher BIP (Bhuana Ilmu Populer) in 2013.

 In 2018, a Chinese translation was published in cooperation with Bright Media, with an initial run of 25 titles.

 Jommeke in other media

 In 1968, Jef Nys directed a live-action film called "De Schat van de Zeerover" ("The Pirate's Treasure"), which was a low-budget adaptation of the eponymous Jommeke album.
 It was essentially an amateur project, made by him and his family members and starred his own son in the main role.